Service Overview

 *Colors and finishes may vary from the actual product due to your screen resolution, viewing device and other settings outside of our control.

-• Then the powder is sprayed onto the part using an electrostatic spray gun.
+• The powder is sprayed onto the part using an electrostatic spray gun.
 The gun charges the powder so that it gets attracted to the surface.

-• Next the part with powder is placed in an oven for heating so that the powder melts onto the surface.
+• After blasting the part, the coated part is then placed in an oven for curing.
+The high temperatures from the oven melt the powder onto the surface of the part.

 • Finally the part is cooled and inspected.